jj5/kickass-crypto/README.md

 motion.
 Use SSL encryption support when you connect to your database, and use HTTPS for your web clients.

+## How the Unit Tests Work

+The unit tests are in the `src/unit-test` directory, numbered sequentially.

+There's some test runners in `bin/dev/`, as you can see.
+Read the scripts for the gory details but in brief:

+* `bin/dev/test.sh` will run the fast tests
+* `bin/dev/test-all.sh` will run the fast tests and the slow tests

+There are also some silly tests, but we won't talk about those.
+They are not ordinarily run.

+If you want to add a normal/fast test create the unit test directory in `src/unit-test/test-XXX`, then add either `test.php` or `test.sh`.
+If you create both `test.sh` will have precedence and `test.php` will be ignored.

+If you want to add a slow test create the unit test directory in `src/unit-test/test-XXX`, then add either `slow.php` or `slow.sh`.
+If you create both `slow.sh` will have precedence and `slow.php` will be ignored.

+See existing unit tests for examples of how to use the simple unit test host in `src/host/unit-test.php`.

 ## Directory Structure

 * bin: command-line commands